szakatsa/Result/README.md

 - A single exception if only one was registered
 - An AggregateException if multiple exceptions were registered
 ## License
-Szakatsa.Result is released under the Unlicense.
+SzakatsA.Result is released under the Unlicense.

 This means:
 - ✅ You can freely use, modify, distribute, or sell the software